sashasabater/nyc-gun-violence/README.md

 #### Stop-and-Frisk is a controversial policing method practiced by the NYPD from 2002 to 2013, where officers stopped and frisked individuals they thought posed a risk of carrying a weapon.
 It has since been disbanded because of the racial profiling it proliferated.
 However, supporters of the Stop-and-Frisk program argue that it is instrumental in preventing gun crime - specifically murder.
 I wanted to see if there was any statistical truth to that claim.

 ## Data and Exploratory Data Analysis
 #### I utilized the City of New York's public data resources to acquire [NYPD's historic dataset of every shooting incident reported between 2006 and 2020](https://data.cityofnewyork.us/Public-Safety/NYPD-Shooting-Incident-Data-Historic-/833y-fsy8).
 Additonally, I used [NYPD's historic dataset of every stop and frisk event reported](https://www1.nyc.gov/site/nypd/stats/reports-analysis/stopfrisk.page) to track the number of stops made through the time period of interest.
-Lastly, I used this [public geospatial dataset of the city](https://data.beta.nyc/dataset/pediacities-nyc-neighborhoods) to accurately map out locations.
+On background, to inform my research and analysis, I utilized [this dataset of borough and neighborhood demographis](https://furmancenter.org/neighborhoods) made available by NYU's Furman Center.Lastly, I used this [public geospatial dataset of the city](https://data.beta.nyc/dataset/pediacities-nyc-neighborhoods) to accurately map out locations.

 #### In exploring the shooting incident dataset, I found that of the total 23,568 shooting incidents reported from 2006 - 2020, 4488 were murders.
 Most of these shooting incidents, unsurprisingly, happen in low-income areas.
 Additionally, I noticed that the year 2013, the year Stop-and-Frisk was dismantled, seemed to be an outlier, and registers as having the lowest rate of murder throughout this time period.